Kvieta1990/ornl-pd/doc/_build/html/_sources/total_scattering/data_reduction/mts_doc.md

     With this flag, one can specify a list of peaks (in `d`-space) for the container in case there are Bragg peaks in the container signal that needs to be stripped off.
 The list should be given in a string and different peak positions should be separated with `comma`.

-- `BkgScale`

-    > Optional

-    Specify a scale factor to be multiplied onto the container background in case of over or under subtraction of the container signal.

 - `ResonanceFilter`

     > Optional